 What Is a Quart Anyway

 A quart is a quarter of a gallon.
-The name literally means "one-fourth.Plus, " In the US customary system, that works out to 32 fluid ounces, 4 cups, or 2 pints.
+The name literally means "one-fourth.So " In the US customary system, that works out to 32 fluid ounces, 4 cups, or 2 pints.
 It's the workhorse unit for liquids in American home cooking — broth, milk, water, oil, sauce.

 So the math is clean: 4 cups = 1 quart.
 12 cups ÷ 4 = 3 quarts.